williaml33moore/bathtub/examples/uvm_examples/codec/README.md

 cp $BATHTUB_CODEC_SRC/tb_virtual_sequencer.svh $CODEC_WORKING_DIR
 ```
 The Bathtub test already instantiates the virtual sequencer and connects it to the concrete sequencers.
+Note that it is normally best practice to instantiate the virtual sequencer inside the environment class, not the test class, but for the sake of this exercise it is simpler to put it in the test class so we don't have to modify `tb_env.svh`.

 This updated UVM diagram shows the testbench with the Bathtub test and virtual sequencer added.